samisayegh/automatic-timesheet/README.md

 ## Limitations

 - You must be assigned to the jiras for the tool to find them.
 - The tool uses commits as proof-of-work.
-If you do not use git commits as part of your job, the tool will not find your associated jiras.
+If you do not use git commits as part of your job, the tool will not log time for your associated jiras.